dpasqualin/sfreemapr/README.md

+# THIS PACKAGE IS FOR TESTING ONLY

+This is a first version of the *sfreemap* package, written entirely in R, and used only for comparison between versions in my thesis.

 ### Package Requirements for Production

 You need to have R installed on your system.
 If you are using a debian/ubuntu based distribution, just type the following command in a terminal.